HL7/US-Core/source/pages/future-of-us-core.md

 #### Candidates under consideration

+#### Candidates under consideration

 The following items were submitted during a US Core ballot or STU comment.
 Additional requirements gathering is required before testing may occur on these items:

 * [ServiceRequest] - The CDS hooks community, and other implementers are gathering requirements for the ServiceRequest Resource.
+{: }

 * [Coverage] - Several US implementations Guides including Da Vinci and Argonaut and QI Core have defined requirements for the Coverage Resource.
 {: .note-to-balloters}

-*Searching for multiple patients has been called out in the ONC Health IT Certification Program.
+* Searching for multiple patients has been called out in the ONC Health IT Certification Program.
 Defining capabilities for multiple patient access  would focus on querying real time data for a user facing provider app across patients.
 Examples of the type of queries that would be addressed include searching for all of a provider's patients:
     - with recent lab results
     - currently in the Emergency Department
     - with an Allergy to X
 {: .note-to-balloters}

 * Future considerations for times offset and timezone guidelines (TODO provide current state and future guidance) {: .note-to-balloters}

 ------------------------------------------------------------------------